France's Macron pushes back at 'America First' agenda - Journal du Cameroun

 Trump has also warned he may not renew sanctions waivers on Iran next month, which would effectively torpedo the 2015 nuclear deal, a triumph of multilateral diplomacy.

-Macron has more sympathy than perhaps any other foreign leader for Trump’s arguments that the deal falls short of sealing off Iran’s alleged quest for a nuclear weapon — which the French leader vowed before lawmakers Tehran would “never” be allowed to possess.
+Macron has more sympathy than perhaps any other foreign leader for Trump’s arguments that the deal falls short of sealing off Iran’s alleged quest for a nuclear weapon — which the French leader vowed before lawmakers that Tehran would not be allowed to possess.

+“Not now.
+Not in five years.
+Not in 10 years.
+Never,” he said.

-Together with Trump, Macron called Tuesday for a “new” deal with Tehran, but he made it clear to lawmakers that France would not be walking away from the existing accord.
+Together with Trump, Macron called Tuesday for a “new” deal with Tehran, but made clear to lawmakers that France would not be walking away from the existing accord.

 “It is true to say that this agreement may not help all concerns, and very important concerns,” he told the lawmakers.
 “But we should not abandon it without having something substantial and more substantial instead.”